 Finally, many patients are confused about degenerative disc disease because many medical professionals don't agree on what the phrase describes.

-In practical terms, this means that few practitioners agree on what does and does not constitute a diagnosis of degenerative disc disease.
+In practical terms, this means that few health professionals agree on what does and does not constitute a diagnosis of degenerative disc disease.
 Even medical textbooks don't usually attempt to give an accurate description.
-Therefore, while many practitioners believe that degenerative disc disease is a common cause of low back pain in young adults, very few agree on the implications.
+Therefore, while many practitioners believe that degenerative disc disease is a common cause of low back pain and neck pain in young adults, few agree on the implications.

 While much is up for debate, a few aspects of the condition are known.
 This article provides in-depth information about aspects of degenerative disc disease based on commonly accepted principles, such as how a degenerated disc causes pain, and common symptoms and treatments.